remi-riche/DynamicsWebApi/.github/README.md

 Note that if you are making a request to a navigation property (`collection: "customerid_contact"`), the request won't have a response, it is an OOTB Web API limitation.

+> [!IMPORTANT]
-**Important!** DynamicsWebApi automatically assigns value to a `Content-ID` if it is not provided, therefore, please set your `Content-ID` value less than 100000.
+> DynamicsWebApi automatically assigns value to a `Content-ID` if it is not provided, therefore, please set your `Content-ID` value less than 100000.

 ### Use Content-ID inside a request payload